-These are foods you want to stuff your bunker with because they have a long storage life and are inexpensive.
-Not all of these foods last forever, but most of them have a decent shelf-life, or they are the best in class.
+You want to stuff your bunker with these foods because they have a long storage life and are inexpensive.
+Not all of these foods last forever, but most have a decent shelf-life or are the best in class.

 Storage Tip: No matter how they are stored, high-fat foods will never have the shelf-life of dry staples that can last 10 years to indefinitely.